This is a battle of two critically acclaimed industry standards when it comes to studio monitoring equipment.

 - Good build quality

 - Rolled sub-bass

 Audio Technica ATH-M50x Overview

-As we did with the Sony MDR 750, we’ll first look at the Audio Technica ATH-M50x and its sound quality and sound signature.
+As I did with the Sony MDR 75 the Audio Technica ATH-M50x’s sound quality and sound signature.

 The Audio Technica ATH-M50x has excellent sound quality and a well-balanced sound.